ChrisSun99/SeeTheUnseen/README.md

     * Other

 ## How it works (client-side)
-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+First Page                 |  Result Page :-------------------------:|:-------------------------:
 ![](user_interface.png)  |  ![](recognition_result.png)